Sensor Format Blind Test

 — Tahir (@codie) July 2, 2013

 This bar is wrong in a lot of ways.
-The way it stands out in all its ugliness from the rest of the Flickr visual design speaks volumes about how it was executed (thoughtlessly, in a draconian way), how little the Flickr development team have a say in how things work (I can’t imagine a product owner who would allow such visual desecration of their product without a protest) and how little Yahoo!
+The way it stands out in all its ugliness from the rest of the Flickr visual design speaks volumes about how it was executed (thoughtlessly, in a draconian way), how little the Flickr development team have a say in how things work (I can’t imagine a product owner who would allow such visual desecration of their product without a protest) and how little Yahoo! as a company cares about its vocal community (no attempt made by Flickr staff to respond to the outpour of grief in their help forum).

 From Shooting RAWs to Shooting JPEGs

-To Shoot RAW or JPEG?
 I have been shooting photographs regularly for over 7 years now.
 I spent the first year shooting with a 2 Megapixel phone camera.
 Since then, however, I’ve almost always had RAW capable cameras and shot RAW compulsively.
 And why not?
 I get 16x or 64x more colour depth than JPEGs.
 I don’t have to bother about setting the right white balance, contrast or sharpness.
 I don’t have to choose between monochrome and colour at the time of shooting.
+I can figure all of that out on the computer during RAW conversion and even try out different settings for the same picture at my leisure.
+Why would I give up all this and shoot JPEG?

 Nikon D90 vs. Sony RX100 in Goa

 Last weekend I was in Goa on a leisure trip, which gave me an excellent opportunity for some photography.
 I carried the RX100 for landscape and street photography.
 The D90 also came along mainly for long range shooting with the 55-300mm VR and low light shooting with the 50mm f/1.8D.
-This trip allowed me to sort out some things related to the pros and cons of using a big DSLR vs.
+This trip allowed me to sort out some things related to the pros and cons of using a big DSLR vs. a small compact.
+Here’s how the cameras fared.

 Nikon 1 J1 Review